Tuareg people: Arts

-Similar to other rural Berber traditions, jewellery made of silver, coloured glass or iron is also a special artform of the Tuareg people.
-While jewellery of other Berber cultures in the Maghreb was mainly worn by women, Tuareg men also use necklaces, amulets, rings and other jewellery.
+As in other rural Berber traditions, jewelry made of silver, coloured glass or iron is a special artform of the Tuareg people.
+While in other Berber cultures in the Maghreb jewelry is mainly worn by women, Tuareg men also wear necklaces, amulets and rings.

+Various pieces indicate a families economic standing and prestige through both quality and quantity.
+Often passed through generations (typically from mother to daughter) and given as wedding gifts from the groom.
+A piece worn by both men and women called Grigri is usually either a leather pouch or amulet.
+And because this is a Muslim culture, the Grigri is rooted in religious tradition and are only made by holy men.
+There are gender specific pieces of jewelry as well; only men are allowed to wear arm bands (Eweki) and certain pieces of Tcherow.
+Tcherow were silver ornaments made by the Enaden that served the same protective purpose as the Grigri made by Islamic holy men.

 These traditional handicrafts are made by the inadan wan-tizol (makers of weapons and jewelry).
-Among their products are tanaghilt or zakkat (the 'Agadez Cross' or 'Croix d'Agadez'); the Tuareg sword (takoba), gold and silver-made necklaces called 'takaza' as well as earrings called 'tizabaten'.
-Pilgrimage boxes have intricate iron and brass decorations and are used for carrying items.
+Among their products are tanaghilt or zakkat (the 'Agadez Cross' or 'Croix d'Agadez'); the Tuareg sword (takoba), gold and silver necklaces called 'takaza' as well as earrings called 'tizabaten'.
+Pilgrimage boxes with intricate iron and brass decorations are used to carry items.
 Tahatint are made of goat skin.
-Other such artifacts are made of leather and include metalwork for saddle decorations, called trik.
+Other such artifacts include metalwork for saddle decoration, called trik.

-Most forms of the Cross of Agadez are worn as pendants with varied shapes that either resemble a cross or have the shape of a plate or shield.
-Historically, the oldest known specimens were made of stone or copper, but subsequently the Tuareg blacksmiths also used iron and silver made in the lost-wax casting technique.
+Most forms of the Agadez Cross are worn as pendants with varied shapes that either resemble a cross or have the shape of a plate or shield.
+Historically, the oldest known specimens were made of stone or copper, but subsequently Tuareg blacksmiths also used iron and silver, in the lost-wax casting technique.
 According to the article "The cross of Agadez" by Seligman and Loughran (2006), this piece has become a national and African symbol for Tuareg culture and political rights.
 Today, these pieces of jewellery are often made for tourists or as items of ethnic-style fashion for customers in other countries, with certain modern changes.

+Not only was lost wax casting used to create these pieces, the Enaden also pounded the metals into their desired shapes and would imprint different designs or even verses from the Quran.
+They were used as a method of spiritual and physical protection.
+For example, certain materials impacted what they were used for.
+Silver was understood to bring happiness, various rare agates are thought to have healing properties, and even the shape of a triangle is a protective form from evil.
+Shells are also included in aiding in fertility when worn in Khomessa amulets.
+This goes the other way too, as gold is thought to bring misfortune when worn, which is why the primary material is the silver that comes from Austrian coins, 5 franc pieces, and various silver scraps.